Welcome to Alicante

 They even have a boat racing museum.
 You can also get involved in tennis and other court games such as basketball.
 The biggest football team in Alicante is Hercules CF (Hercules de Alicante Club de Futbol).
 The last time they were in the Spanish biggest league was in the 2010/2011 season when they were relegated.

 Festivals and Other Attractions in Alicante

 There are also many festivals you can take part in or enjoy witnessing.
 The Fogueres de Sant Joan Festival takes place every year in June and lasts for nine days.
-At this celebration one of the most important bull fight takes place nd the there is a fireworks display.
+At this celebration, one of the most important bull fight takes place along with a fireworks display.
 Other festivals include the Carnival, Las Cruces de Mayo and Porrate San Anton.
-At these festivals streets are decoreted apporpriately with lots of colours.
+At these festivals streets are decorated appropriately with lots of colours.

 Heading out for dinner should be a very hard task as the province has over 3000 restaurants to choose from.
-Restaurants include many traditional spanish restaurants, seafood, Indian and many steakhouses.
-An hours drive from the city of Alicante and past Benidorm is one of europes best restaurants called Quique Dacosta.
-The restauant specialises in evolution and design of food, creating dishes that look to good to eat.
+Restaurants include many traditional Spanish restaurants, seafood, Indian and many steakhouses.
+An hours drive from the city of Alicante and past Benidorm is one of Europe’s best restaurants called Quique Dacosta.
+The restaurant specialises in evolution and design of food, creating dishes that look to good to eat.
 They have also received 3 Michelin stars.
 There are another 4 Michelin star restaurants in the province.